Information

 If you have a private residential tenancy, your landlord can only evict you if one of the 18 grounds for eviction applies.

-In order for your landlord to bring the tenancy to an end legally, they must give you a Notice to Leave.
-This is a specific document which tells you which of the eviction grounds applies (the reason why your landlord is asking you to leave), and how long you have before you must move out of the property.
+This is a specific document that tells you which of the eviction grounds applies (the reason why your landlord is asking you to leave), and how long you have before you must move out of the property.

 Your landlord may also attach supporting evidence which proves the reason they're asking you to leave is real.